ChriPiv/gess-project/README.md

 Agents also undergo a learning process.
 The model is run for a specific number of time steps, then a ranking of the agents is done considering their final owned wealth.
 Depending on how successfull each agent was in that ranking, it will adapt its parameters: A successfull agent will only slightly change its parameters, while less successfull agents will vary them more strongly.

 As this convergence process could be extremely complex, we will first start out by reducing our agent paramaters to one dimension.
 We will fix the agent noisiness to be constant for all agents and tie conservativeness and influencability together:<br />
-noisiness = C - influencability with C being a constant<br />
+conservativeness = C - influencability, with C being a constant<br />
 basically reducing both parameters to one.